 15. How long does it take for my PLAR assessment application to be processed?

-For PLAR applications, the processing time is a maximum of two months from the date the application form, the portfolio and its mirror copy, and fees are submitted to the TESL Ontario Office.
-However, in most cases, the assessment is completed and the applicant is notified of the result in about one month.
+For PLAR applications, the processing time is a maximum of two months from the date the application form, the PLAR portfolio, and the applicable fees are submitted to the TESL Ontario Office.
+However, in most cases, the assessment is completed and the applicant is notified of the results in about one month.

-16. I am an experienced instructor who meets the degree and ELP requirements.
+16. I am an experienced adult ESL teacher who meets the degree and English language proficiency (ELP) requirements.
 I have also taken some TESL/TEFL training in the past.
 Do I qualify for PLAR assessment?

 17. I have a degree in English and meet the ELP requirement.
 Do I qualify for PLAR assessment?

-If you are an ESL instructor with extensive teaching experience and your degree program in English includes at least 120 hours of training in TESL theory and/or methodology, you would qualify.
+If you are an ESL teacher with extensive teaching experience and your degree program in English includes at least 150 hours of TES-related training, you would qualify.
 Courses on linguistics, second language acquisition and teaching English as a second or foreign language are considered, while courses on English literature are not.